back9/privacy-policy/README.md

 While we use encryption to protect sensitive information transmitted online, we also protect your information offline.
 Only employees who need the information to perform a specific job (for example, billing or customer service) are granted access to personally identifiable information.
 The computers/servers in which we store personally identifiable information are kept in a secure environment.

 If you feel that we are not abiding by this privacy policy, you should contact us immediately via telephone at (800) 790-1951 or via email at privacy@back9ins.com.

+We use Synapse Financial Technologies, Inc. for financial technology services in our course of business.
+By using our site in any way you consent to [Synapse Financial Technologies' Privacy Policy](https://synapsefi.com/privacy).